pipelinecd/pipeline/Home.md

 # Pipeline
 A Continuous Delivery (CD) tool, which we and all stakeholders of the CD pipeline love to use.
 Licensed under the MIT License

-> free, open-source
+> A free, open-source
 > Continuous Delivery tool
-> that's simple to use for hobbyists,
+> that's powerful enough for the enterprise,
 > flexible enough for startups
-> and powerful enough for the enterprise
+> and simple to use for hobbyists

 ## Vision
 - [Why a new tool for Continuous Delivery](/pipelinelabs/pipeline/wiki/Vision:-Why-a-new-tool-for-Continuous-Delivery)